-A well-made garbage bag will keep odours out of your home and will not break or puncture under large loads.
+A well-made garbage bag will keep odors out of your home and will not break or puncture under large loads.

 Garbage bags are one of those common objects that most people overlook—until they break, spilling trash on the kitchen floor or seeping foul-smelling substances into the can’s bottom.
 The finest garbage bags keep these issues at bay.
 They are made of flexible plastic that is strong enough to withstand heavy loads while also being stretchy enough to accommodate pointy and sharp objects that could puncture the bag.
 A good trash bag also has a strong tie to keep the bag firmly in place while lining the can and a sturdy handle to keep the bag tightly closed for transport to the outdoor can.

 Your garbage bags contain a lot of filth.
 The last thing you want is for the bag to burst and dump its contents all over you and the floor.
-That is why we are here to recommend the best trash bags on the market to you.
+That is why I am here to recommend the best trash bags on the market to you.

 This post may contain affiliate links.
 Full disclosure here.

 What to Consider When Choosing the Best Trash Bags